SaahilParikh/dispatch/README.txt

 Make sure to restart the machine in order for the tweaks and changes to be in place.

 If you have a way to edit the MMC or gpedit via command line or powershell or anything automated let me know!

-To Do ATM:
-Integrate the lgp folder into the framework and rename the folder as some of the edit is not in local group policy